-Installing an extra hard drive into your computer gives you greatly enhanced storage capacity for your files and folders.
+Installing an extra hard drive into your computer offers you greatly enhanced storage capacity for your files and folders.

 To get around this issue a good option is to use a smaller capacity SSD as your C drive and then add a large capacity 'traditional' hard drive as a D drive.

-You can then store any large files or folders on this secondary drive without filling up your C drive, an example would be moving your iTunes music collection there and / or saving any videos or picture files there.
+You can then store any large files or folders on this secondary drive without filling up your C drive, an example would be moving your music, video, and / or picture collection there.